dan-rodrigues/icestation-32/README.md

 # icestation-32

 This is a compact open-source FPGA game console targetting the Lattice iCE40 UltraPlus series.
-It's being developed using the open-source yosys and nextpnr tools and run on the iCEBreaker FPGA board.
+It's being developed using the open-source yosys and nextpnr tools and can be run on both the [iCEBreaker](https://github.com/icebreaker-fpga/icebreaker) and [ULX3S](https://github.com/emard/ulx3s)* boards.
 It requires the 12bpp HDMI PMOD for video output.

 This repo is still in its early stages and its and contents (including this README) are changing rapidly.

+*: Only the ECP5-45F and 85F have the 128kbyte of block RAM required

 ![Demo photo](photos/main.jpg)